confluentinc/confluent-kafka-go/README.md

 Cons:

- * Makes it harder to read from multiple channels, but a go-routine easily solves that.
+ * Makes it harder to read from multiple channels, but a go-routine easily solves that (see Cons in channel based consumer above about outdated events).
  * Slower than the channel consumer.

 See [examples/consumer_example](examples/consumer_example)